wonderakwei/Database-Design-and-Optimization-Project/README.md

 ### Accessing PGAdmin

-Open pgAdmin by accessing http://localhost:8080 in your web browser.
+- Open pgAdmin by going to http://localhost:8080 in your web browser.

-Log in with the default email and password you specified in your docker-compose.yml.
+- Log in with the default email and password you specified in your `docker-compose.yml`.

-In the pgAdmin dashboard, navigate to the "Servers" section on the left.
+- In the pgAdmin dashboard, navigate to the "Servers" section on the left.

-Right-click on "Servers" and choose "Create" and then "Server...".
+- Right-click on "Servers" and choose "Create" and then "Server...".

-In the "General" tab, provide a name for your server in the "Name" field.
+- In the "General" tab, provide a name for your server in the "Name" field.

-Switch to the "Connection" tab:
+- Switch to the "Connection" tab:
 - Host name/address: Use the IP address or hostname of your PostgreSQL container.
 In this case, it's the IP address of your host machine (you might need to replace it with the actual IP).
 - Port: Set it to 5432, which is the default port for PostgreSQL.
-- Maintenance database: Use the value of ${POSTGRES_DB} from your docker-compose.yml.
+- Maintenance database: Use the value of ${POSTGRES_DB} from your `docker-compose.yml`.
-- Username: Use the value of ${POSTGRES_USER} from your docker-compose.yml.
+- Username: Use the value of ${POSTGRES_USER} from your `docker-compose.yml`.
-- Password: Use the value of ${POSTGRES_PASSWORD} from your docker-compose.yml.
+- Password: Use the value of ${POSTGRES_PASSWORD} from your `docker-compose.yml`.

 Click "Save" to add the server.